Rafiganj, Bihar: Entertainment

 Local cinema theatres include "Laxmi Talkies" and "Lalita Talkies", where Bollywood, Hollywood and Bhojpuri movies are shown.
 There are two large sports grounds in Rafiganj: the R.B.R.
 High School stadium and the Charwaha School playground, mainly used for cricket and football.

 Tourism

-Important buildings in Rafinganj include: a Jain temple, Shanti Kunj House in Post Office Gali, a Hindu temple near the main road of the town, and a police station.
+Important buildings in Rafinganj include: a Jain temple, a Hindu temple near the main road of the town, and a police station.
 Other temples in Rafiganj are Dihwar Sthaan, situated near the railway station, and the temple of Parashnath, located on the top of Pachar Pahar, a hill in the outskirts of the town, and where a 30ft painting of Mahavira is kept.

 Jama Masjid, a mosque built in 1912, is located in the centre of the town, next to which stands a Madarsa, Jamea Sharfia, which provides education in Urdu Medium.
 The Madina Masjid mosque is located in Raja Bagicha.